'An angel was taken from me': Valley man killed by alleged drunk drag racing driver remembered by family

 “I don't know if there will ever be another person like him," said Dallas Harding, Brian's brother.

-Dallas Harding recalled some of his favorite memories with his brother, Brian.
-He said Brian had a huge heart and a passion for sports and horror movies.
+Harding recalled some of his favorite memories with his brother.
+He said Rose had a huge heart and a passion for sports and horror movies.
 His room had an impressive movie collection and a rack filled with sports jerseys.

-It was also filled with photos of Brian and his beloved dog, Annie.
+It was also filled with photos of Rose and his beloved dog, Annie.

 The two brothers were very close, originally from Michigan, and lived together in Goodyear.